UKHomeOffice/hocs-txa-document-extractor/README.md

 This application serves as an interface between the DECS system and a Text Analytics pipeline.

 The purpose of this application is to identify relevant documents for text analytics and ingest them for analysis.
+It is also used to identify documents soft-deleted from the DECS system and propagate these downstream.

 ## Run tests